gnns4hri/SocNavGym/README.md

 ## Observation Space
 The observation returned when ```env.step(action)``` is called, consists of the following (all in the<b> robot frame</b> unless you're using the [`WorldFrameObservations`](https://github.com/gnns4hri/SocNavGym#wrappers) wrapper):

-The observation is of the type `gym.Spaces.Dict`.
+The observation is of the type `gymnasium.Spaces.Dict`.
 The dictionary has the following keys:
 1. ```"robot"``` : This is a vector of shape (9,) of which the first six values represent the one-hot encoding of the robot, i.e ```[1, 0, 0, 0, 0, 0]```.
 The next two values represent the goal's x and y coordinates in the robot frame and the last value is the robot's radius.

 2. The other keys present in the observation are ```"humans"```, ```"plants"```, ```"laptops"```, ```"tables"``` and ```"walls"```.
 Every entity (human, plant, laptop, table, or wall) would have an observation vector given by the structure below: